ACCESS-NRI/mkdocs_include_stubs_plugin/README.md

     Configuration parameters for the main website.
     Sub-parameters:
     - `pattern`
-        Glob pattern for _Git_ refs to be included when searching for configuration stubs.
+        Git Glob pattern for _Git_ refs to be included when searching for configuration stubs.
+        To match multiple patterns, separate them with a space (e.g., "first-pattern second-pattern").
         Default value is `release-*`.
     - `ref_type`
         Type of _Git_ ref to be used when searching for configuration stubs.